telerik/reporting-docs/knowledge-base/how-to-modify-table-with-preset-styles-and-width-dynamically.md

 Step by step instructions follow:

 1. Create in the Standalone report designer a **.TRDX** report definition containing all the necessary report items, including the Table.
-For example use the code of the sample deserialized *BlankReport* report below (save it as *.trdx* file):
+For example use the code of the sample deserialized *BlankReport* report below (save it as *.trdx* file).
+The report definition contains Style Rules that could be chosen when creating Table with the report designer *Table Wizard*:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <Report Width="4.39999993642171in" Name="BlankReport" xmlns="http://schemas.telerik.com/reporting/2017/3.0">